Advertisement

 I would argue CHROs need to take proactive steps in two main areas to address rising political tensions in the workplace.

-Firstly, employers to review and refresh the tools they have to maintain morale during an election cycle.
+Firstly, employers need to review and refresh the tools they have to maintain morale during an election cycle.
 In particular, this includes setting clear rules on employee conduct, creating civility expectations for employees that might otherwise lead to an employee feeling targeted.

 Secondly they need to communicate to employees their company rules on voting leave.
 Voting leave policies can be valuable assets to employers, demonstrating legal compliance and a commitment to civic engagement, among other benefits.